atrilla/aima/HACKING.md

 The file organisation of the open-source release of AIMA is shown as
 follows:

-* src: library folder.
+* src: AIMA function library folder.
-* src/ut_: Utility functions.
+  + Search

 * test: functional testing folder.
+  + Utility

 Unit testing